benmvp/slides/2019/nationjs/react-eco.md

   * Diagram all the states of your app state and the events that trigger between the states
   * The goal is that you make sure you handle all the states and prevent mutually exclusive states
   * It's probably more difficult to set-up because it's based on mathematical finite state machines
-  * Worth bringing up if you have lots of states and transitions (events)
+  * Worth using if you have lots of states and transitions (events)
 - Quite possible that with React **Context & Hooks** we won't even need Redux or MobX
   * We reach for Redux to easily get data to multiple components
   * Or to abstract manipulations of data into easily-testable utilities (reducers)